MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### On Dynamics 365 Remote Assist mobile

-- You can add mixed-reality annotations to other Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users' shared space.
+- You can add mixed-reality annotations to the shared space of other Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users.

-- You can receive mixed-reality annotations from Dynamics 365 Remote Assist mobile and Team desktop users.
+- You can receive mixed-reality annotations from Dynamics 365 Remote Assist mobile and Teams desktop users.

 ### On Dynamics 365 Remote Assist HoloLens